 - chronic cough

 - chest pain or tightness

-Diagnosis of asthma is a clinical one in most situations, ie the presence of typical symptoms and signs that improve with treatment.
-In doubtful cases, lung function testing can be done.
-Lung function testing is usually in the form of a spirometry with either methacholine challenge or histamine challenge demonstrating a drop in more than 20% of FEV1.
+Diagnosis of asthma is a clinical one in most situations, i.e. the presence of typical symptoms and signs that improve with treatment.
+In doubtful cases,a lung function test can be done.
+Lung function testing is usually in the form of a Methacholine Challenge test.
 If such facilities are unavailable, a variability of FEV1 is supportive of the diagnosis of asthma.